oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-processing.md

 Well, it's empty!
 Of course that shouldn't be a surprise, we've not put any log data in it yet!

-### Capturing the log data from the micro-services
+### Step 2c: Capturing the log data from the micro-services

 Kubernetes writes the log data it captures to files on the host that's running the node.
 To get the data we therefore need to run a program on every node that accesses the log files and sends them to the storage (elastic search in this case)